 Control-oriented sales and marketing executives have flooded into the PR field in recent years and are making their influence felt.
 Their values are client confidentiality, concentration on getting across a well-defined message, and measurement of results.

-The “old days,” when PR pros went largely unsupervised as they built press relationships via lunches, dinners and other forms of contact, appear to be over.
+The “old days,” when Public relations pros went largely unsupervised as they built press relationships via lunches, dinners and other forms of contact, appear to be over.

 PR has become a much more disciplined field where agency people usually keep track of how they spend each hour of the day.